Have you ever struggled to master a new skill or concept and wished there was a magical tool to speed up the process?

 You can use the technique to go over your notes and identify the specific parts of a lesson that are vague to you.

-This is especially helpful when you are trying to understand challenging concepts or complex interactions, such as when math and physics are combined.
+This is especially helpful when trying to understand challenging concepts or complex interactions, such as when combined math and physics.

-Knowing where you have gaps in knowledge is the point where true learning occurs.
-What doesn't make sense, or what piece of the puzzle is missing?
+Knowing where you have gaps in knowledge is where true learning occurs.
+What doesn't make sense, or what puzzle piece is missing?
 Highlighting your gaps in knowledge will help you organize your notes into a cohesive narrative.

 2. Create simple analogies to enhance your recall of concepts.